TeeJay69/ConfigSync/Plan.md

 - [ ] Option to install on a USB stick, so that the archive is on the flash drive and restoring on a new pc is easier.
 (Implement as a portable release)

+## Known Bugs:
+- [Closed] Restoring from an external drive while an existing ConfigSync installation with the same ConfigArchive is present on another drive  is not possible.
+(Fixed by changing order of checks used before transforming pathvectors)

 ## Trashcan:
 <!--
         else if(std::string(argv[2]) == "all" || std::string(argv[2]) == "--all"){ // '--all' subparam